 - a.
 Describe how your instruction will be differentiated to meet the needs, interests, and abilities of your students.
-Be sure to indicate accommodations for IEP's, 504 plans, etc. - b.
-Identify the questions you will use to promote higher order thinking and encourage discussion.
+Be sure to indicate accommodations for IEP's, 504 plans, etc. - b.Describe how the instruction will be differentiated to meet your student's needs, interests, and abilities.
+Also note what is culturally responsive about your lesson.